Reference 07 — Host embedding

 /control/... (own vertices)

-The Linux brain holds two transport children: transport_can and a Wi-Fi socket transport.
-The ground station addresses the accelerometer as /net/brain/net/can0/imu/accel — the path is the route: over the brain link, then the brain’s can0 link, then the peer’s /imu/accel.
-Each hop consumes one segment.
+The Linux brain holds two connections: a CAN link and a Wi-Fi socket link.
+The ground station addresses the accelerometer as /net/tcp/brain/net/can/can0/imu/accel — the path is the route: over the brain link, then the brain’s can0 link, then the peer’s /imu/accel.
+Each hop consumes the whole mount run that names its link — net/<module>/<name>[/<peer>] — not one segment (RFC-0014 S2a).
 Conformance: P1 on each STM32, P2 on the Linux brain, P2 on the laptop.

 [ robot 1 ]──TCP──┐